TarekRaafat/skalex/design/v4-release-plan.md

 The deferred list is firm.
 Scope creep into the 4.0 window is the single biggest risk to release readiness.

+### Non-goals (written answers to recurring field asks)

+Some asks recur because they sound reasonable but sit outside what Skalex is.
+Writing the boundary down here gives every future request a fixed answer, so the moat is not eroded one "reasonable" exception at a time.

+- **Querying data that does not fit in RAM (out-of-core).** Skalex is in-memory by charter: a resident collection is fully in memory and queried there.
+Where users want this, the underlying need is usually (a) faster per-user filters - addressed in RAM by the range/B-tree index (4.1), (b) lower resident memory for cold collections - addressed by lazy collection load (4.1), or (c) not rewriting the whole file on every write - addressed by dirty-page incremental flush (beta.3 #24).
+True out-of-core querying requires the async-native disk-backed DataStore, and is v5 at the earliest.
+The beta.1 DataStore boundary is the seam that keeps it *possible* later without a rewrite; it is not a commitment to build it in v4 or 4.1.
+- **Many parallel writers via transactions.** Transactions provide safe *isolation* (per-collection locking, atomic rollback - beta.2), not parallel write throughput: transactions are serialised.
+Within one process this is the intended model.
+Across processes it is a documented non-goal - two Skalex processes on the same directory are unsupported.
+The `multiProcessGuard` lockfile (beta.3 #15) turns that from silent corruption into a loud error; it is a guard, not multi-process support.
+Distributed or multi-process concurrency is not on any v4.x roadmap.

 ---

 ## 7. Cutting order if scope must shrink